-Who is 'Catalan President' Carles Puigdemont?
+Who is Catalan President Carles Puigdemont?

 Catalonia referendum: Who are the Catalans?

-Puigdemont was born on December 29, 1962, in the Catalan region.
+He was born on December 29, 1962, in the Catalan region.
 At 16, he started working as a reporter for the local newspaper Diari de Girona.

 At the University of Girona, Puigdemont studied Catalan philosophy.
 But he dropped out of university to become a full-time journalist.

-After working for years for the now-defunct newspaper El Punt, he became its editor-in-chief in 1988, and also worked for the journal, Presencia.
-He also founded the English-language magazine, Catalonia Today.
+After working for years for the now-defunct newspaper El Punt, he became its editor-in-chief in 1988.
+He wrote for the journal, Presencia and also founded the English-language magazine, Catalonia Today.

-In 2006, Puigdemont left his journalism job to join a Catalan electoral alliance, which later turned into a pro-independence movement.
+In 2006, Puigdemont left journalism to join a Catalan electoral alliance, which later turned into a pro-independence movement.
 Because of his background in communication, he also helped establish the Catalan News Agency, a "digital native" mouthpiece for the Catalan movement.

 In 2011, he was elected mayor of Girona, the capital of the province of the same name.
 He was the first politician in 32 years to break the Socialist Party of Catalonia's dominance in the city.

-Puigdemont further burnished his political credentials among the Catalans by becoming chairman of the association of municipalities for independence, and was elected as a member of the regional parliament.
+Puigdemont further burnished his political credentials among Catalans by becoming chairman of the Association of Municipalities for Independence and being elected a member of the regional parliament.

 On January 10, 2016, he was elected president of Catalonia.
 He is the first Catalan president to not declare an oath of loyalty to the Spanish constitution and the current king, Felipe VI.

 Amid criticism from the central government in Madrid for his role in the referendum, Puigdemont managed to push for the vote in the Catalan parliament.
-The voting has been declared as unconstitutional by the country's courts.
+The voting was declared unconstitutional by the country's courts.

-Still, Puigdemont and his supporters are defiant as he pushes for the region's second referendum on independence in three years.
+However, Puigdemont and his supporters were defiant as he pushed for the region's second referendum on independence in three years.
+Of those that cast their ballots, a majority voted in favour of independence, leading to a political crisis in Spain.

+On October 27, Catalonia's future once again caused turmoil after the region declared independence from Spain.

+Several hours after the declaration, Puigdemont was fired, and his regional government dissolved.
+The future of Puigdemont and the Catalan independence project is now uncertain.